 Japan–Philippines Foreign Ministers’ Telephone Talk

-On April 20, commencing at 5 p.m., Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs of Japan, held a telephone talk, for approximately 25 minutes, with Hon.
-Teodoro L. Locsin Jr., Secretary of Foreign Affairs of the Republic of the Philippines.
-The overview is as follows.
+On August 17, Mr. HAYASHI Yoshimasa, Minister for Foreign Affairs of Japan, held a telephone talk with Hon.
+Enrique A. Manalo, Secretary of Foreign Affairs of the Republic of the Philippines, for about 15 minutes from 10:10 a.m.
+The overview of the talk is as follows: